WELCOME TO AMCA

 (Please note that I only work on Tuesdays and Thursdays.
 If your need is urgent, please call or text 0439 624 272)

-The Australian Medicinal Cannabis Association (AMCA) was founded in mid-2020 by a group of pioneers, ambassadors and stakeholders from the breadth of the medicinal cannabis sector working together to improve patient access and to support the Australian medicinal cannabis industry.
+The Australian Medicinal Cannabis Association (AMCA) was founded in mid-2020 by a group of pioneers, ambassadors and stakeholders from the breadth of the medicinal cannabis sector working together to improve patient access and to support and advocate for the Australian medicinal cannabis industry.

 AMCA provides the framework and support for the association to assist committed individuals and organisations to steer the industry and sector in a positive direction.
 We believe it is essential to have a broad mix of members with a wide skill set to meet the evolving needs of the medicinal cannabis industry.